 - 400g tin of green lentils

 - Trim, wash and slice the leeks 2cm thick.
-Then scrub the carrots, sweet potato, and butternut squash.
-Chop to roughly the same size.
+Then scrub the carrots, sweet potato, and butternut squash, chopping to roughly the same size.
 Half or quarter the larger mushrooms.

 - Pour 2 tablespoons of oil into a large casserole pan on a medium heat, strip in the rosemary, fry for 1 minute to crisp up, then remove and save for later.
 Add the cumin seeds and prepped veg to the flavoured oil, season, and cook for 30 minutes, stirring regularly.